 37 Cuming, V., & Bromley, H. (2023).
 Biodiversity Finance Factbook.
-Available at: https://assets.bbhub.io/professional/sites/24/REPORT_Biodiversity Finance_Factbook_master_230321.pdf between biocredits generated in different countries if the issuance of these biocredits were to be counted toward international targets or in a secondary market.
+Available at: https://assets.bbhub.io/professional/sites/24/REPORT_Biodiversity Finance_Factbook_master_230321.pdf would pose the challenge of evaluating equivalence between biocredits generated in different countries if the issuance of these biocredits were to be counted toward international targets or in a secondary market.